-Yemen crisis: Who is fighting whom?
+Yemen crisis: Why is there a war?

 Why are there rifts among rebel and government forces?

-The alliance between the Houthis and Mr Saleh was the first to fracture.

-At the end of November 2017, a dispute over control of Sanaa's biggest mosque triggered armed clashes that left dozens of people dead.
-Mr Saleh subsequently offered to "turn a new page" with the Saudi-led coalition if it stopped attacking Yemen and ended its blockade.
-The Houthis responded by accusing him of a "coup" against "an alliance he never believed in".
+The alliance between the Houthis and Mr Saleh was the first to collapse following clashes in November 2017 over control of Sanaa's biggest mosque that left dozens of people dead.

-Houthi fighters launched an operation to take full control of the capital and on 4 December 2017 announced that Mr Saleh had been killed in an attack on his convoy as he attempted to flee the capital.
+Houthi fighters launched an operation to take full control of the capital and on 4 December 2017 announced that Mr Saleh had been killed.

 Only weeks later, infighting among pro-government forces erupted.

-Separatists seeking independence for south Yemen, which was a separate country before unification with the north in 1990, formed an uneasy alliance with troops loyal to Mr Hadi's government in 2015 to stop the Houthis capturing Aden.
+Separatists seeking independence for south Yemen, which was a separate country before unification with the north in 1990, formed an uneasy alliance with troops loyal to Mr Hadi in 2015 to stop the Houthis capturing Aden.

-But relations have always between strained, and tensions came to a head at the end of January 2018 when the separatist Southern Transitional Council (STC) accused the government of corruption and mismanagement, and demanded the removal of Prime Minister Ahmed bin Daghar.
+But in January 2018 the separatist movement known as the Southern Transitional Council (STC) accused the Hadi government of corruption and mismanagement, and demanded the removal of Prime Minister Ahmed bin Daghar.

-He rejected the call and denounced what he called a coup "against legitimacy and the country's unity" when separatist units attempted to seize government facilities and military bases in Aden by force.
+Clashes erupted when separatist units attempted to seize government facilities and military bases in Aden by force.

 The situation has been made more complex by divisions within the Saudi-led coalition.
 Saudi Arabia reportedly backs Mr Hadi, who is based in Riyadh, while the United Arab Emirates is closely aligned with the separatists.